Qubes-Community/Contents/docs/customization/windows-gaming-hvm.md

 qvm-pci
 ```

-Then find the devices id for your secondary gpu.
+Then find the devices id for your secondary GPU.
 In my case, it is
 `dom0:0a_00.0` and `dom0:0a_00.1`.
 Edit /etc/default/grub,
 and add the PCI hiding